High-sensitivity Kinetic Inductance Detector Arrays for the Probe Far-Infrared Mission for Astrophysics: Summary and Discussion

 \section{Summary and Discussion}

 We present the design, initial characterization and array-level performance statistics of a flight-like long-wavelength PRIMA array.
 We find 941 resonances, indicating a fabrication yield of 93\%.
-The readout bandwidth in which all resonators are present and their measured quality factors are consistent with the design and match the instrument requirements.
-Using an RFSoC-based multi-tone readout system we measured the noise and response for a subset of 171 KIDs.
-We measured an $\mathrm{NEP}(10\;\mathrm{Hz})$ of less than $1\times10^{-19}\;\mathrm{W}/\sqrt{\mathrm{Hz}}$ for 73\% of the KIDs studied, and confirmed that our multi-tone and single-tone measurements are consistent.
+The readout bandwidth and quality factors are consistent with the design and match the instrument requirements.
+Using an RFSoC-based multitone readout system we measured the noise and response for a subset of 171 KIDs.
+We measured an $\mathrm{NEP}(10\;\mathrm{Hz})$ of less than $1\times10^{-19}\;\mathrm{W}/\sqrt{\mathrm{Hz}}$ for 73\% of the KIDs studied, and confirmed that our multitone and single-tone measurements are consistent.
 We observe an improvement in the NEP at higher noise frequencies as a result of TLS noise, which is consistent with most KID devices.
 Modulating signals at higher frequencies offers a path to higher sensitivities if needed, a capability readily available for PRIMA with its cryogenic steering mirrors.
 More broadly, improvements in TLS translate directly to improvements in sensitivity.
 Our parallel plate capacitors used in our short-wavelength devices show a reduction in $S_{xx}(10\;\mathrm{Hz})$ of 30\% with respect to our IDC capacitors, and thereby provide a pathway to improving the NEP.
-We expect to recover many of the closely spaced resonators through improvements to the software, using a chip with a wider resonance frequency spacing, and trimming capacitors to separate overlapping resonators \cite{liu_superconducting_2017}.
-Other planned work includes: 1) optimization of readout tone frequency and power tuning at array level to provide access to more pixels in the array, and 2) verifying low inter-pixel cross talk with the multi-tone readout, similar to the work of Liu et al. in the TIM balloon arrays \cite{liu_ltd2023}.
+We expect to recover many of the closely spaced resonators through improvements to the software, using a chip with a wider resonance frequency spacing, and trimming capacitors to separate overlapping resonators \cite{liu_superconducting_2017}. {Other planned work includes: 1) optimization of readout tone frequency and power tuning at array level to provide access to more pixels in the array, and 2) LED mapping and verifying low inter-pixel cross talk with the multitone readout, similar to the work of Liu et al. in the TIM balloon arrays \cite{liu_ltd2023}. }